ptarmiganlabs/butler-sos/README.md

 ## Usage
 Start Influxdb and Mosquitto (or other MQTT broker).
+Both Influxdb and Mosquitto should work right after installation - for production use their respective config files should of course be edited as needed, to ensure they work as desired.

 Starting Influxdb on OSX will look something like this: